Understanding Motion: The Foundation of Physical Reality

 Power is the rate at which work is done or energy is transferred.
 It is calculated as:

-where P is power, WW is work, and tt is time.
+where is power, is work, and is time.

 Motion in Different Reference Frames